shahriarhossain/MailChimp.Api.Net/README.md

 ====
 - Conversation section is implemented except one feature. *Post a new conversation message* feature is not implemented yet.

+Automation:
+===
+Right now you can do only following task:
+- You can Get a list of Automation
+- You can Get a list of automated emails .
+- You can View all subscribers removed from a workflow.
+Other feature involved with Automation will be implemented later.

 HOW TO USE
 ===